 Note that you should start your timer from when the water begins to bubble – not from when you pour the water into the chamber.

 However, if it feels too strong, you can reduce your brewing duration for your next brews.

 That being said, the time you take to percolate your coffee doesn’t count as much as how careful you are doing the whole thing.
 Typically, this brewing method is really handy, and you must always pay careful attention to it throughout the process.

-When making your coffee, you need to carefully watch the percolator to ensure that the kettle does not produce any steam since that would mean boiling water and most likely over saturation of the coffee grounds.
-So, gradually raise the temperature and lower the heat until the boiling begins.
+When making your coffee, you need to carefully watch the percolator to ensure that the kettle does not produce any steam since that would mean boiling water and, most likely, a saturation of the coffee grounds.
+So, gradually raise the temperature and lower the heat until boiling begins.

 How to percolate coffee: Step-by-step guide